Skip to contents

 reference

-The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited for multiple variables.
+The factor to use as a reference for a variable with more than two levels provided as a string of 'variable,reference' semi-colon delimited.

 rarefy